PatsFans.com Menu

 Follow Us on Google News Follow on Apple News Newsletter

-FOXBORO, MA — New England ended their five game losing streak to Miami on Saturday, and thanks to the New York Giants victory over the Seattle Seahawks on Sunday the Patriots have clinched a playoff berth and will make their first postseason appearance in three years.
+FOXBORO, MA — New England ended its five-game losing streak to Miami on Saturday, and thanks to the New York Giants’ victory over the Seattle Seahawks on Sunday, the Patriots have clinched a playoff berth and will make their first postseason appearance in three years.

-Their win over Miami also has them sitting in first place in the AFC East, and with their bye week this week the players will have the week off to spend with their families before they will have to return on Thursday for workouts, and then Friday when they will return to practice.
-Having an opportunity to go home for the holidays is something that the players have to be happy about, and emotions also have to be high considering that the team currently sits at 10-5 and unlike the past couple years they have been able to enjoy success.
+Their win over Miami also has them sitting in first place in the AFC East, and with their bye week this week, the players will have the week off to spend with their families before they will have to return on Thursday for workouts, and then Friday when they will return to practice.
+Having an opportunity to go home for the holidays is something that the players have to be happy about, and emotions also have to be high considering that the team currently sits at 10-5, and unlike the past couple of years, they have been able to enjoy success.

 “I enjoy [winning] a little bit the night of the game or the day after the game,” said Belichick.
 “I think by the next day, you’ve got to look forward to the next challenge.
 You’d love to be able to sit back and take it in all week, but I just can’t afford to.”